Signals of strong parity violation in deep inelastic scattering: Conclusions

 \section{Conclusions}

 In this paper, we explored the impact of violating QCD parity invariance (strong P violation) on nucleon structure, focusing on inclusive DIS with longitudinally polarized leptons and unpolarized targets.
-This leads to the introduction of a new P-odd and CP-even PDF, denoted as $g_1^{\rm PV}$, that describes the difference in the probability to find right-handed vs. left-handed quarks inside an unpolarized proton.
+This leads to the introduction of a new P-odd and CP-even PDF, denoted as $g_1^{\rm PV}$, that describes the difference in the probability to find right-handed vs.~left-handed quarks inside an unpolarized proton.
 This function generates a new contribution to the structure function $F_3$ from pure photon exchange.

-We briefly discuss DIS with an unpolarized lepton beam and a longitudinally polarized target, introducing another function, denoted as $f_{1L}^{\rm PV}$, which is P-odd and CP-odd, and is related to the proton electric dipole moment.

-To estimate the size of $g_1^{\rm PV}$, we perform a fit to existing experimental data from HERA, SLAC, and JLab, which are sensitive to PV effects.
+To estimate the size of $g_1^{\rm PV}$, we perform a fit to relevant experimental data from HERA, SLAC, and JLab.
 As a preliminary model, we assume that the PV PDFs are proportional to their parity-even counterparts and we fit the proportionality constant, $a$.
 Our analysis shows that including strong PV contributions improves the description of the data.
-We obtain the value $a = (-1.01 \pm 0.66) \cdot 10^{-4}$, which indicates that there are more left-handed quarks than right-handed ones in an unpolarized proton.
+We obtain the value $a = (-1.01 \pm 0.66) \times 10^{-4}$, which indicates that there could be more left-handed quarks than right-handed ones in an unpolarized proton.
+Furthermore, we carried out impact studies for the future EIC and the SoLID PVDIS measurement of JLab's 12 GeV program.
+While in the former case we don't find any significant impact, in the latter case we find that anticipated SoLID deuteron (proton) measurement will potentially provide a factor 3 (4) reduction in the uncertainty of $a$.
+Should the central value of the parameter $a$ be confirmed by SoLID measurements, it would represent at least a $5\sigma$ deviation from the SM result of no strong PV effects.
 We emphasize that detecting strong P violation could have implications beyond nucleon structure, potentially shedding light on the matter-antimatter asymmetry in the universe.
-We highlight the potential for future analyses of experimental data from DIS processes with different lepton beam polarizations and charges, especially from experiments like the 12 GeV program of Jefferson Lab and the future Electron Ion Collider, which may confirm or constrain strong P violation.